MonacoProtocol/sdk/README.md

-`The global, decentralised, open-sourced and permissonless protocol.
+`The global, decentralized, open-sourced and permissonless protocol.
 Built on Solana.`

 # Monaco Protocol SDK